Regulars will know that we have taken issue with Creative Scotland (CS) over its funding of private company Sandstone Press.

 Sandstone has been funded for 14 years by CS and predecessor SAC.
 Of the £0.41m it has received, it has lost £0.34m.
 It is, by a huge margin, CS’s most-funded publisher.

-When CS gave Sandstone £30k on 3 April 2019, its rating of its application was fantasy.
-50%+ of the application’s components were ineligible.
+When CS gave Sandstone £30k on 3 April 2019, at least 50% of the components of the application were ineligible.

-(For the avoidance of doubt, we are only criticising the quality of Sandstone’s application and Creative Scotland’s assessment thereof.
-We will readily correct /update information and do in any way not question either the propriety of the authors or the quality of their work.
-Indeed, we would love to publish some of them!)
+(For the avoidance of doubt, we are criticising only the quality of Sandstone’s application and Creative Scotland’s assessment thereof, not the authors or their works.)

 Sandstone committed to notifying CS of changes to the facts or context of its application.
 Instead, it covered up the resignation of its only non-executive director.

-Sandstone’s former non-exec claims to be its current non-exec, mirroring the company’s claim on its website.
+Sandstone’s former non-exec claims to be its current non-exec, mirroring the company’s claim on its website until mid-June 2020.
 She resigned as a director on 31 January 2019 – over 2 months before CS approved Sandstone’s application – and has not been reappointed.
 She is a member of the Creative Industries Advisory Group, chaired by Scotland’s Culture Secretary Fiona Hyslop*.

 Not that that stopped CS citing her as mitigation for Sandstone’s huge losses.
 She would, CS claimed, ensure accountability and governance.
 Of course, she could not, as she was not a director and not entitled to see management accounts.